-A contingent of concerned citizens from Region 9 attended Older Michiganians Day in Lansing on May 7, 2025, to meet with and deliver over 500 constituent letters to legislators and urge their support for adequate funding to support the statewide agenda.
-Lorelie King, Regional Advisory Council's delegate to MSAC (Michigan Senior Advocates Council) and the State Advisory Council provide regular legislative updates, opportunities to give input to the legislative process, and helps to lead the contingent to Older Michiganians
+A contingent of concerned citizens from Region 9 attended Older Michiganians Day in Lansing on May 7, 2025, to meet with and deliver over 530 constituent letters to legislators and urge their support for adequate funding to support the statewide agenda.
+Lorelei King, Regional Advisory Council's delegate to MSAC (Michigan Senior Advocates Council) and the State Advisory Council provide regular legislative updates, opportunities to give input to the legislative process, and helped to lead the contingent of 28 Region 9 citizens to Older Michiganians Day in Lansing to talk to legislators.
+Advocacy efforts and legislative engagement have included: participation in the Michigan Senior Advocates Council; Older Michiganians Day; individual legislative meetings, and phone calls/letters to legislators.
+These annual activities will continue along with the use of technology to more fully integrate the efforts.